forsbergapp/app_portfolio/README.md

 An app portfolio created as a reference platform with refactored and simplified solutions of common used third party solutions and support for any language and regional settings.

-Comparison tables with solutions are presented in the Presentation app and Apps and Server menus that includes:
+Comparison tables with solutions are presented in the Documentation app and Apps and Server menus that includes:
 - OWASP
 - Vue/React
 - Transpiler/build step